devcometgroup/sidekick/README.md

 Button style - can be given
 Button size - it can be given, when making a button
 Disabled state - it can depend on a computed
-Icons on button - can be multiple icons, wich are choosen by a computed
+Icons on button - can be multiple icons, which are choosen by a computed
 Block level buttons
 Button groups
 Dropdown buttons